Elaborative Business Model Of LinkedIn – Detail Explanation

 Author's Note:

-My name is Aditya Shastri and I have written this case study with the help of my students from IIDE's online digital marketing courses in India.
+I’m Aditya Shastri, and this case study has been created with the support of my students from IIDE's digital marketing courses.

-If you found this case study helpful, please feel free to leave a comment below.
+If you found this case study helpful, feel free to leave a comment below.

 Aditya Shastri - Trainer at IIDE